erikt/MiamiStateMachine/README.md

     await stateMachine.process(transition.event)
 }
 ```

+For events carrying something, the transitions of the path have the kinds of events to process, and not the events.

 If there is no way to get to the state, the path is `nil`.
 The path from a state to the same state is empty.
 If there is
 more than one shortest path, one of them is returned.